WillAbides/release-train/README.md

 default: `${{ github.event_name == 'pull_request' }}`

 Instead of releasing, check that the PR has a label indicating the type of change.
-Any non-empty value will be treated as true.

 ### checkout_dir